💬

 Quick to Set-up

 All levers are simple and quick to move.
-This allows you to perform a faster workout without having to worry about loading and unloading plates off a barbell or spending time looking for a space to perform.
+This allows you to perform a faster workout without having to worry about loading and unloading plates off a barbell or spending time looking for a space to train.

 Safety